-Many sightseeing tours are included on your cruise.
+Included on your Cruise Tour are many sightseeing tours.
 Other optional tours are available for purchase.
 Your Program Director will provide information on these optional excursions on your arrival.
 Please note that most optional tours can only be purchased with a credit card.